In laser cladding, two types of lasers are commonly used: CO2 lasers and solid-state lasers.

 - Synchronous powder feeding

-The two methods work similarly.
+The two methods operate similarly.

-Laser cladding has the following characteristics
+Laser cladding has the following characteristics:

-It is easy to obtain a fine crystal structure or a new phase which cannot be obtained by an equilibrium state, such as an unstable phase or an amorphous state.
+(1) Fast cooling rate (up to 106K/s), which is a rapid solidification process.
+This makes it possible to obtain a fine crystal structure or a new phase that cannot be obtained through an equilibrium state, such as an unstable phase or an amorphous state.

-By adjusting the laser process parameters, a good coating with low dilution rate can be obtained, and the coating composition and dilution can be controlled.
+(2) Low coating dilution rate (generally less than 5%).
+The coating is formed through a solid metallurgical bond or interface diffusion with the substrate.
+By adjusting laser process parameters, a coating with low dilution rate can be achieved, and the composition and dilution of the coating can be controlled.

-Low material consumption and excellent performance-price ratio.
+(6) Selective welding is possible.
+This results in low material consumption and an excellent performance-price ratio.

-(7) Beam aiming can weld hard-to-reach areas.
+(7) Beam aiming allows for welding in hard-to-reach areas.

 Similarities and differences between laser cladding and laser alloying